 Our core Expertise

 Aside from conflict dynamics, bicc is concerned with the causes and repercussions of violent conflicts.
 This approach allows us to go beyond the immediate concerns of violent conflicts and analyse the intricate characteristics that will influence violent conflicts of tomorrow.
 We are equally concerned with establishing knowledge to help transform or stop violent conflict and reduce the levels of actual violence levels.
 Prevention is also a key area of interest.
+Any distinction between the "conditions", "dynamics", and "consequences" of violent conflicts is highly artificial and abstract.

+All three dimensions frequently interact strongly with one another, making it difficult to separate them along the implied linear, chronological axis.
 The fundamental rationale for employing them is to broaden the scope of studying violent conflicts beyond the mere exchange of violence between opposing sides.
 They are the foundation for identifying our research and advisory work's general lines and objectives.

 Conditions, dynamics and consequences of violent conflicts